Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Scalable plan.
 WorldNet’s scalable UFB plan only charges you for the data that you use each month.

 - Switch from another ISP.
 If you already have fibre with another provider, WorldNet can have you switched over to one of its plans within two weeks.

 Watch out for

 - It is not possible to get a landline with UFB broadband, but you can utilise VoIP (Voice-over-IP).

 - If you want to keep your existing home number when you sign up to WorldNet broadband, there will be a one-off charge to port it from the internet service provider.

 - Your billing date is the anniversary of the day your broadband gets connected, but WorldNet will deduct your monthly charge a few days before this date.

 - Fibre is not available to all New Zealanders, but further improvements to the network mean that more will have access to it over the next couple of years.

 - If fibre is available in your area but hasn’t been connected to your property yet, it can take between two weeks and three months to do so.
 Time varies based on what type of dwelling you live in, what building work needs to be done and if consents need to be given by neighbours or the building owner.
 If you are concerned about the time it may take, speak to WorldNet to get an estimate.
 They may be able to put you on another plan and then switch you over once fibre is ready to go in your home.

-With three broadband types on offer, different data allowances and the option to have no contract, WorldNet broadband is worth considering.
+With three broadband types on offer and the option to have no contract, WorldNet broadband is worth considering.
 Heavy data users will enjoy the lightning-fast speeds of 1000Mbps downloads, and the scalable 30Mbps plan is suitable for people who use different amounts of data each month.
 But before you get too excited about these plans, make sure to check that fibre is available at your house and prepare to wait for up to three months to have it installed if it hasn’t been already.